Cernie/WarriorTank/README.md

 # WarriorTank
 One button warrior tanking macro for vanilla World of Warcraft

+# Installation

+Unzip the CerniesWonderfulFunctions folder into WoW directory Interface/Addons folder.
+Remove the -master from the folder name.

-To use WarriorTank addon, create a macro and type /script WarriorTank_main();
+To use WarriorTank addon, create a macro and type

+<code>/script WarriorTank_main();</code>